joekarl/go-libapns/README.md

 * FramingTimeout - (default 10ms) Max time between TCP flushes

 TCP_NODELAY can be turned on with this setup by setting the FramingTimeout to anything less than 0 (like -1).
 In practice you want this buffering to occur, so best to leave defaults.
 If you're concerned about a (max) 10ms delay between your push notifications being sent onto the socket be aware that this is much much much shorter than the default linux Nagle timeout of 1 second.

-##Feedback Service
-Right now there is no implementation of the feedback service in this library, but one is planned.

 ##What's with using channels for writing to the connection?
 Basically, this makes it easier to synchronize error handling and socket errors.
 Not sure if this is the best idea, but definitely works.